 “I am sad,” answered Aponitolau, “because I cannot climb up this bank.”

-Then Gawigawen took him to the house and brought a whole dear for him to eat, and he said, “If you cannot eat all the dear, you cannot have the oranges for your wife.”
+Then Gawigawen took him to the house and brought a whole deer for him to eat, and he said: “If you cannot eat all the deer, you cannot have the oranges for your wife.”